econpiyush/econpiyush.github.io/_teaching/2013-Teaching Philosophy-1.md

-<p>Classes taught as "Instructor of Record" below (Please refer to CV for teaching experience pre-masters and post-masters as GTA).
+<p> Please refer to CV for teaching experience pre-masters and post-masters as GTA.
+Classes taught as "Instructor of Record" are given below: